ShivankK26/CrowdFunding-dApp/README.md

 In this Project, I've built a Web3 Dapp called CrowdFunding Application.
 As of now I've built the Smart Contract and Deployed it on Thirdweb.
-Currently, Im developing the Front-End of the Dapp and completing it.
+Currently, I'm developing the Front-End of the Dapp and completing it.

 Use the `README.md` to get started.